ramsaylanier/dnd-dm-graphql-schema/README.md

 ## Config

 Copy `config/sample.json` into `config/dev.json`.
-This currently holds config settings for the mongo databse.
+This currently holds config settings for the mongo database.

 ## Seed Data into Mongo from JSON